Newport Guildhall, Isle of Wight: History

-The first municipal building in Newport was a 17th town hall located between Watchbell Lane and Holyrood Street; it was arcaded on the ground floor, so that markets could be held, with an assembly room on the first floor.
+The first municipal building in Newport was the audit house, built in 1405-6, which stood on the High Street between Watchbell Lane and Holyrood Street.
+It was built of Flemish brick and included a courtroom on the upper floor, with a wood-panelled interior, and two shops below.
+In 1608 the town was incorporated as a borough, and in 1639 the mayor and corporation rebuilt the audit house on the same site, this time in Portland stone.
+It was arcaded on the ground floor, so that markets could be held, and had an assembly room on the first floor.
 In the early 19th century civic leaders decided to procure a new building on a site just to the east of the original building.